da-emzy/VimRpc/README.md

 ******************
 VimRpc comes bundled with 20+ API functions that give you HIGH-LEVEL access to the vim daemon.
+Run:
+``:help VimRpc-API-Functions``
-Run ':help VimRpc-API-Functions' to get details of the API-Functions and what they accept
+To get details of the API-Functions and what they accept/return.

 Documentation